 Speaking of research, make sure to use authentic websites, not those not directly from the source.
-Use websites from Native people who can talk about the truth and not a whitewashed version of the matter.
+Use websites from Native people who can talk about the truth and not a whitewashed version.

 Here’s a website that includes common myths about Native Americans from the Muwekma Ohlone Tribe to get you started.

-I hope this post encouraged you to just… start.
+I hope this post encouraged you to… start.
 It doesn’t have to be perfect.
 It WILL get messy.
 Expect it.
 Welcome it.
 Discuss it.
 If you need help with getting started, use what I’ve done!
 Seriously, don’t make it harder on yourself.

 Please, know that teaching Native American Heritage Month with elementary students doesn’t have to be big and scary.